cyrus-/relit/README.md

 of what's going on, and specifically the function `relit_expansion_pass` is supposed to provide a high-level overview.

+There's also a [talk proposal](./relit-ocaml-workshop.pdf) that goes over implementation in detail.

 ## Debug Mode

 Relit does provide a way to peek at the underlying expansion of macros when the need arises.